Nanapiou/pioucord/README.md

 # Pioucord

-*Donc exept too much from this package for now, if you want something easier to use , then use [discord.js](https://www.npmjs.com/package/discord.js).*
+*Don't except too much from this package for now, if you want something easier to use , then use [discord.js](https://www.npmjs.com/package/discord.js).*

 This package is an API wrapper for discord.
-It help in different point, such as:
+It helps in different point, such as:

 - Connection to the gateway with a WebSocket (including shards)
 - Requests to the API